Associate Research Professor, PhD (Econ.)

-Janne Tukiainen is chief researcher at VATT, adjunct professor (dosentti in Finnish) of economics at the University of Helsinki and a visiting associate professor of political science at the Department of Government in the London School of Economics and Political Science.
+Janne Tukiainen is associate research professor at VATT, adjunct professor (dosentti in Finnish) of economics at the University of Helsinki and a visiting associate professor of political science at the Department of Government in the London School of Economics and Political Science.
 Tukiainen has previously worked at the University of Helsinki and HECER.
 He has also been a visitor at several foreign universities (ECARES, Warwick, LSE).
 He gained his doctorate in economics at the University of Helsinki in 2009.
 Tukiainen’s thesis concerned industrial economics, in particular, auctions and public procurement.
 In recent years, he has worked also on topics in microeconometrics, political economics and political science.
 He has studied for example the economic and political effects of municipal mergers, voting behavior and its consequences as well as the effects of political representation.

 Tukiainen has been actively involved in graduate education in the economics departments in Helsinki within KAVA and HECER.
 He has organized research seminars for graduate students and supervised several doctoral theses.
 Tukiainen has taught industrial economics, public economics and microeconometrics at several universities in Finland and other countries.
 Besides pure academic research, Janne Tukiainen has written numerous reports to support policy work, for example on municipal finances and public procurement.
 He has participated actively in the public debate on these themes in the media.
 He has also been an expert witness in Finnish asphalt and timber cartels.
 Tukiainen is a member of the board of the Finnish Economic Association and an associate editor of the journal International Tax and Public Finance.